Harshit-Sudan/OIBSIP/Task_4/README.md

 # Task 4 - Network Security Assessment

 ## Objective
-The objective of this task was to perform a network security assessment on a virtual lab environment using Nmap and Wireshark.
-The assessment involved scanning the target system for open ports and running services, capturing live network traffic, analyzing the findings, and documenting potential security risks along with recommendations.
+The objective of this task was to perform a network security assessment on a virtual lab environment using Nmap and Wireshark.The assessment involved scanning the target system for open ports and running services, capturing live network traffic, analyzing the findings, and documenting potential security risks along with recommendations.

 ---